Relaxation or Occult?*

 Another little known fact is that virtually every major guru in India has

-issued warnings similar to these; i.e., deep-breathing techniques such
+issued warnings similar to these; i.e.,

 as the ones taught in Yoga are a time-honored method for entering altered